Skip to content

 Added in version 7.3.7

 One rule per line.
-The web service will match them sequentially upon receiving a request and process it according to the first matched rule.
+The web service will match sequentially upon receiving a request and process it according to the first matching rule.

 1